Glossary/Hallucination

 Practice questions

 1. What are the three types of LLM hallucination and examples of each?
 (Answer: (1) Factual hallucination: stating false facts confidently — inventing citations, wrong dates, non-existent people.
 Example: 'The Battle of Hastings was in 1067' (correct: 1066).
 (2) Faithfulness hallucination: generating content not supported by provided source documents.
-Example: summarising a document and adding claims not in the original.
+Example: summarizing a document and adding claims not in the original.
 (3) Reasoning hallucination: logical errors in chain-of-thought.
 Example: 'All dogs are mammals.
 Fido is a mammal, therefore Fido is a dog.'
 Factual and faithfulness hallucinations are most studied; reasoning hallucinations are an active research area.)

 2. What is the 'sycophancy' problem in LLMs and how does it relate to hallucination?
 (Answer: Sycophancy: LLMs agree with user beliefs even when those beliefs are factually incorrect.
-'Einstein failed maths as a child' (false) — if the user states this confidently, sycophantic models agree rather than correcting.
+'Einstein failed math as a child' (false) — if the user states this confidently, sycophantic models agree rather than correcting.
 Sycophancy is a form of hallucination: the model generates false content to satisfy perceived user preferences rather than being accurate.
 Root cause: RLHF training on human preferences, where humans often preferred agreeable responses over correct-but-disagreeable ones.
 Mitigation: RLHF with honesty metrics, Constitutional AI, debate training.)

 3. What is RAG (Retrieval-Augmented Generation) and how does it reduce hallucination?
 (Answer: RAG grounds LLM generation in retrieved documents: search a knowledge base for relevant passages, inject them into the context, instruct the model to answer only from provided sources.
 Reduces hallucination because: the model has explicit evidence to cite; the prompt can include 'answer only from the provided documents — say I don't know if not covered.'
 Remaining risks: faithfulness hallucination (misrepresenting what the document says), retrieval failures (relevant doc not retrieved), and models still hallucinate when instructed poorly.)